NuGet/NuGetDocs/site/Docs/Reference/Command-Line-Reference.markdown

   restoring packages from packages.config file, the directory of that file is used as the starting directory.

-1. Calculate the packages folder:
+1. Calculate the packages directory:
     * If -PackagesDirectory &lt;packagesDirectory> is specified,
-    &lt;packagesDirectory> is used as the packages folder.
+    &lt;packagesDirectory> is used as the packages directory.
-    * If config key repositoryPath exists in nuget configuration, its value is used as the packages folder.
+    * If config key repositoryPath exists in nuget configuration, its value is used as the packages directory.
     * If -SolutionDirectory &lt;solutionDirectory> is specified,
-    &lt;solutionDirectory>\packages is used as the packages folder.
+    &lt;solutionDirectory>\packages is used as the packages directory.
     * If nuget is restoring packages for a solution, the
-    $(SolutionDir)\packages is used as the packages folder.
+    $(SolutionDir)\packages is used as the packages directory.
-    * Otherwise, an error message is displayed and nuget exits.
+    * If the packages directory cannot be determined, an error message is displayed and nuget exits.

-1. If nuget is restoring packages for a solution,
+1. When nuget is restoring packages for a solution:
     * nuget loads the solution file.
     * restores solution level packages: nuget restores packages listed in
     $(SolutionDir)\\.nuget\packages.config file.
-    * for reach project contained in the solution file, nuget restores packages listed in $(ProjectDir)\packages.config file.
+    * for each project contained in the solution file, nuget restores packages listed in $(ProjectDir)\packages.config file.

   See next step for how nuget restores packages from a packages.config file.

-1. Otherwise, nuget is restoring packages listed in the packages.config file.
+1. When nuget is restoring packages listed in the packages.config
+file:
     * nuget loads the packages.config file to get the list of packages to restore.
-    * for each package in the list of packages, restores the package.
-If -DisableParallelProcessing is off, the restore is done in parallel.
+    * for each package in the list, nuget restores the package.
+Unless -DisableParallelProcessing is specified, the restore is done in parallel.
         * Download the package from package sources.
-        * Unzip the package to the packages folder.
+        * Unzip the package to the packages directory.

 ### Examples

     nuget restore a.sln
-	nuget restore proj1\packages.config -PackagesDirectory ..\packages
+	nuget restore proj1\packages.config -PackagesDirectory .\packages

 ##  List Command